-During a long-session semester, a minimum load of ten semester hours is required of all students with twenty semester hours of credit or more; a minimum load of fourteen semester hours is required of all students with fewer than twenty semester hours of credit.
+During a long term, a minimum load of ten credit hours is required of all students with twenty hours of credit or more; a minimum load of fourteen credit hours is required of all students with fewer than twenty hours of credit.
 A student may not take less than a minimum load without special permission of the Assistant Dean for Student Affairs.

 Law students are strongly advised that they should not work while in their first year and that they should not work more than fifteen hours a week while in their second and third years.